thoas/picfit/README.rst

 ---------

-Thumbnail scales the image up or down using the specified resample filter, crops it to the specified width and hight and returns the transformed image.
+Thumbnail scales the image up or down using the specified resample filter, crops it to the specified width and height and returns the transformed image.

 -  **w** - The desired width of the image
 -  **h** - The desired height of the image